Do you struggle with writing friendly reminder emails?

 It was great seeing you and the team and catching up with everyone in person at our yearly team building last week.

-As I mentioned when we chatted over coffee, I’m planning on taking 5 more days off next month for that trip I talked to you about.
+As I mentioned when we chatted over coffee, I’m planning on taking 5 more days off next month for the trip I talked to you about.

-Hope this is still fine and aligns with the team’s schedule, as we discussed last week.
+Hope this is fine and aligns with the team’s schedule, as we discussed last week.

-Please confirm my request in the app (granted that this is still viable) whenever you get the time so I can finalize my trip details.
+Please confirm my request in the app (if this is still viable) at your convenience, so I can finalize my trip details.

 Thanks again.